Installing

 Vagrant 2.4.7

-Test Kitchen is highly modular, allowing you to mix and match different drivers (such as Vagrant, VMware, Azure, EC2, or Docker), provisioners (like Chef Infra, Ansible, Puppet, Salt, or DSC), and verifiers (including InSpec, Serverspec, or BATS).
-In this quick start, we’ll focus on the most common workflow: Vagrant with VirtualBox for virtualization, Chef Infra for provisioning, and InSpec for testing.
+Test Kitchen is highly modular, allowing you to mix and match drivers (such as Vagrant, VMware, Azure, EC2, or Docker), provisioners (such as shell, Chef/Cinc, Ansible, Puppet, Salt, or DSC), and verifiers (including InSpec, Serverspec, or BATS).
+Install those plugins into the same Ruby environment that runs kitchen.